-The standby letter of credit is related to the issuance of Community Facilities District bonds by the Tejon Ranch Public Facilities Financing Authority, a jointpowers authority created by Kern County and the Tejon-Castac Water District.
-The standby letter of credit is in place to provide additional credit enhancement and covers approximately two years worth of interest on the outstanding bonds.
+The standby letter of credit is related to the issuance of Community Facilities District bonds by the Tejon Ranch Public Facilities Financing Authority, a joint-powers authority created by Kern County and the Tejon-Castac Water District.
+The standby letter of credit is in place to provide additional credit enhancement and covers approximately two years' worth of interest on the outstanding bonds.
 The annual cost for this letter of credit is approximately \$70,000.
 This letter of credit will not be drawn upon unless we, as the largest landowner in the district, fail to make our property tax payments.
-This letter of credit was originally for a two-year period and will be renewed, if necessary, in 2007.
+This letter of credit was renewed during the second quarter of 2007.

-At March 31, 2007, the Company was guaranteeing \$6,000,000 of debt of Tejon Dermody Industrial LLC, an unconsolidated joint venture formed to construct and market a 651,000 square foot building at the TIC-West.
-Total debt in the venture is approximately \$14,477,000, which is secured by a mortgage on the building.
+At June 30, 2007, the Company was guaranteeing \$6,000,000 of debt of Tejon Dermody Industrial LLC, an unconsolidated joint venture formed by the Company and DP Industrial to construct and market a 652,000-square foot building at the Tejon Industrial Complex-West.
+Total debt in the venture is approximately \$14,420,000, which is secured by a mortgage on the land and the building.
 In the joint venture agreement, each partner agreed to guarantee an equal portion of the outstanding debt through the term of the loan.
-The maturity date of this loan is May 19, 2011.
-Principal and interest on this loan is payable monthly, with the principal portion of the monthly payment being \$18,930.
-Based on the achievements of certain operational objectives, such as the renewal of tenant leases, the guarantees can begin to be reduced.
-The Company believes it is unlikely that it will ever be required to make payments under this guarantee due to sufficient cash flows to service the debt and the value of joint venture property.
-Therefore, no liabilities have been recorded related to this guarantee at March 31, 2007 or December 31, 2006.
+The maturity date for this loan is May 19, 2011.
+Principal and interest on the loan are payable monthly, with the principal portion of the monthly payment being \$18,930.
+On July 12, 2007, the land and the building securing this loan was sold for \$30,000,000 to ProLogis North American Properties Fund III, a fund formed by ProLogis (NYSE: PLD).
+This transaction was part of a larger purchase by ProLogis of a portfolio of industrial assets from DP Industrial, our partner in Tejon Dermody Industrial LLC.
+As part of this transaction, the mortgage on the building was repaid.
+The financial impact of this transaction will be reflected in our third quarter operating results.